splunk/public-o11y-docs/alerts-detectors-notifications/detectors-best-practices.rst

 Using static thresholds
 ==========================================================================
 The most basic kind of alert triggers immediately when a simple metric crosses a static threshold.
 An example is anytime CPU utilization goes above 70%.
 Fixed thresholds are easy to implement and interpret when there are absolute goals to measure against.
 For example, if you know the typical memory per CPU profile of a certain application, you can define bounds that define normal state.
 Or, if you have a business requirement to serve requests within a certain time period, you know what is an unacceptable latency for that function.
+See :ref:`static-threshold`for more information.

 Consistent signal types
 ==========================================================================